 - Nia Patterson (podcast about body trauma, mostly quotes from the podcast)

 - Shana Minei Spence (Anti-diet dietitian with great quotes/tweets)

 - Dalina Soto (Dietitian focused on helping Latinas stop chronic dieting)

 - Christyna Johnson (Dietitian with social justice focus)

 Whether you’ve struggled with eating disorders or not (I haven’t) sometimes getting support for dealing with your issues around food is tough.
 These podcasts and resources are a free/affordable way to get some support you might need in your journey.

-Note that podcasts, books and IG accounts for intuitive eating are for educational purposes only and are not a substitute for getting treatment for an eating disorder.
+However, you should note that podcasts, books and IG accounts for Intuitive Eating are for educational purposes only and are not a substitute for getting treatment for an eating disorder.